-If the then offence type is Dishonesty Consider the circumstances of the offending, particularly whether there has been a breach of trust.
+If the offence type is then Dishonesty Consider the circumstances of the offending, particularly whether there has been a breach of trust.
 For example, burglary is generally considered too serious for diversion and the maximum penalty is high.
 However some burglary may be technical offences where the actual actions of the offender are minor.
 Violence Do not minimise violence suffered by the victim.
 The circumstances of the offending and the victim's views are most important in considering violent offences for diversion.
 Family violence Family violence is a subset of family harm.
 It is violence against a person by any other person with whom that person is, or has been, in a family relationship.
 Diversion can be offered for low level family violence events without approval of the District Prosecution Manager.
 It is recommended that you consult with the District Family Violence Coordinator before offering diversion.
 Low level family violence events are those where there has been no serious physical or psychological violence between family members.
 Diversion should not be offered if the low level occurrence forms part of a continuing pattern or history of family violence occurrences.

-person in a Assault on a person in a family relationship - covers category 3 offences with a maximum 2 year imprisonment. family relationship Diversion for this type of offence will be infrequent.
+Assault on a person in a family relationship Assault on a person in a family relationship - covers category 3 offences with a maximum 2 year imprisonment.
+Diversion for this type of offence will be infrequent.
 It can only be offered where full consideration has been given to previous family violence offending and the District Family Violence Coordinator (FVC) has been consulted.
 (The FVC may have further information not disclosed on the file).
 Authorisation must be obtained from the District Prosecution Manager and the FVC must be consulted before any offer of diversion can be made in relation to offences involving assault on a person in a family relationship.
 Diversion must not be considered for breach of a protection order.
 Sexual or offences with sexual overtones Diversion will be very rare due to the dynamics of this offending.
-Authorisation must be obtained from the District Prosecution Manager before any offer of diversion can be made in relation to sexual violence or offending with sexual overtones. overtones Note : If the charge is under section 128B, 129, 129A(1), 131(1), 131(2), 132(2), 132(3), 134(1), 134(2), 134(3), 135, 138(1), 138(2) or 144A of the Crimes Act 1961 (i.e. a qualifying offence under the '3-strikes' legislation (s 86A of the Act)) the Director: PPS must approve diversion, before it can be offered.
+Authorisation must be obtained from the District Prosecution Manager before any offer of diversion can be made in relation to sexual violence or offending with sexual overtones.
 Alcohol- related Diversion may be appropriate for liquor offences.
 Alcohol-related offences may be ones which fit the high prevalence offences (see below) making diversion unavailable for a specified period.
 If suitable consider conditions offering a health-centred approach.
 This would likely include an alcohol and/or drug assessment and counselling.
 Drugs Diversion may be considered for class A and B drug offences if it is a low level amount and where the circumstances indicate it is for personal use.
 Diversion order conditions seeking a health centred approach are deemed to be appropriate.
 This would likely include an assessment and counselling (if required).

 Court orders Do not consider breaches of court orders (e.g. protection orders, restraining orders, name suppression orders) for diversion.

-High prevalence

-If an area is experiencing an outbreak of a particular type of offending which might ordinarily be eligible to have diversion considered, the District Prosecution Manager may, in exceptional circumstances, seek to exclude particular offences from diversion for a specified period.
+High prevalence If an area is experiencing an outbreak of a particular type of offending which might ordinarily be eligible to have diversion considered, the District Prosecution Manager may, in exceptional circumstances, seek to exclude particular offences from diversion for a specified period.
 This will be by an agreement reached by the Regional Manager PPS and the District Commander.
 The aim of these exclusions is to deter the offending behaviour.
 The period should be for a finite period and is reviewable.
 Where this decision is made, the Director PPS must be advised of the exclusions by the offence types and the proposed duration of the exclusion.
 When considering suspension of diversion for certain offences, always consider the need for national consistency.